-Social Activities and Groups
+Social and Spiritual Groups

 Chalice Groups – Chalice groups begin each fall and are led by experienced facilitators.
 Groups of eight to 10 individuals meet on a monthly basis to discuss topics which encourage discussion, learning, self-exploration and knowing each other.
 All who attend St. John’s are welcome.
 Commitment to the group is requested for the series which lasts from nine to 10 months.
 Contact Person: Reverend Mitra Jafarzadeh – firstname.lastname@example.org